Time for something a little different: our first Persona Marathon entry!

 The map in the remake is mechanically inspired by the original world map of SMT1 (and its derivatives).
 It’s not as involved as a traditional RPG world map, but is very crisp and sensible.
 You get a wide zoom of the area, your party is represented by a cursor, and you can navigate the major roads on your way to multiple destinations.
 Later in the game, random encounters can hit you as you move your cursor about the map screen, but right now the town was safe, and the only unnatural thing about it were the artificial “walls” preventing you from leaving the area.

 In the original Revelations: Persona, the map was absolute garbage.
 When I first came across it while checking a video walkthrough for one detail or another, I had to nudge Kyle away from the game just so we could gape at the disaster.
-Atlus, like so many other companies at the time, was not ready for the advent of 3D gaming.
+They tried to make it 3D, and Atlus, like so many other companies at the time, was not ready for the advent of 3D gaming.
 While I don’t have any hands-on experience with this mode, a simple glance at YouTube will show that it’s ugly, narrow and s-l-o-w.
 My pity to everyone who had to put up with it back in the day.

 Since it was so much easier for us to explore the map in the PSP version, we made a point of going everywhere but where we were supposed to go.
-It’s the old “what to do with your new airship” playtime from the FF Marathon.
+It’s a lot like the “what to do with our new airship” sections from the FF Marathon.
 There are quite a few places to visit on the map, but it might not be quite as many as you think in the long run, as this four-screen city is the entire game world.
 Well… sort of.
 Hold that thought.
 This one-town structure gives Persona 1 a vague sense of being little more than a traditional, 80s dungeon crawler, which I suppose isn’t surprising given MegaTen’s background as a dungeon crawler!

 Most of the sites on the map led to single conversations or cutscenes, like at people’s homes.
 Here we met a snooty rich woman, some of the casts’ family members, that sort of thing.
 I should also mention the Mikage Ruins found at the north end of town – I imagine that’s a little unusual in your average metropolis – but other than that, things were fairly tame and urban.
 Despite the sheer number of scenes available for the explorer, very few of them actually provided gameplay hints, probably because nothing malefic was going on as of yet.
 As you’re going to see, Persona 1’s premise implies that most of the games’ dungeons outright don’t exist at the start of the game, so it would be pretty hard to give hints about anything paranormal at this point!
 While this does take the steam out of this brief segment (less than five minutes on the PSP, god knows how much time on the PSX), I feel like the game’s internal logic does justify itself here in P1, but just barely.
 This kind of empty game world would look like a great, gaping flaw on any other product.